 Fixed assets includes, among others, property and equipment, leasehold improvements, computer equipment, and packaged and internally developed software.
 Fixed assets are stated at cost, less accumulated depreciation and amortization, on a straight-line basis over the estimated useful lives of the related assets.
-Depreciation and amortization expense was \$11,707 and \$12,560 for the years ended December 31, 2022 and 2021, respectively.
+Depreciation and amortization expense was \$9,822 and \$11,707 for the years ended December 31, 2023 and 2022, respectively.

-Other assets also includes goodwill and intangible assets.
 Goodwill and other intangibles with an indefinite useful life are not amortized.
 All goodwill and indefinite life intangible assets are tested for impairment at least annually.
 An intangible asset with a finite life is amortized over its useful life.
 Intangibles with a finite useful life are tested for impairment when facts and circumstances indicate that its carrying amount may not be recoverable.

-FEDERAL HOME LOAN BANK BORROWINGS The Company is a member of the Federal Home Loan Banks of Pittsburgh and Boston, which provide access to collateralized advances, collateralized funding agreements, and other FHLB products.
+FEDERAL HOME LOAN BANK BORROWINGS The Company is a member of the Federal Home Loan Bank of Pittsburgh, which provide access to collateralized advances, collateralized funding agreements, and other FHLB products.
 The Company intends to use this access to funds as an additional source of liquidity for its operations and to earn incremental income.
 Collateralized advances from the FHLB are classified in "Debt" on the Consolidated Balance Sheets.
 Collateralized funding agreements issued to the FHLB are classified as "Other policyholder funds" on the Consolidated Balance Sheets.
 FHLB is a first-priority secured creditor.
+Vantis withdrew its membership in the Federal Home Loan Bank of Boston during 2023.
+The terms of the withdrawal process requires Vantis to maintain its membership stock for a period of 5 years.